 #learning.
 Finding related notes was also much simpler.

-If you found this post useful, share this viral tweet with your friends.
+If you found this post useful, share this tweet with your friends.
 Help them write more useful notes. =)

 Regular note-taking didn't work for me.— Eugene Yan (@eugeneyan) May 10, 2020